gitRaed/pickseat/README.md

 I am sorry, my app is in french(it is my native langage) hope you don't mind using google translate !

-I did my best to present an intuitive and pretty UI using leaflet and bootstrap.
+I did my best to present an intuitive and pretty UI using angular 8, leaflet.Js and bootstrap.
 I also tried to secure my back as much as i could think of at the moment.
 I also downloaded a SSL certificate in case it'll be published.

 If you want to test it out, clone it and enter "npm start" in the terminal.

-Hope you'll like it as much as i did !